jonlamb-gh/air-gradient-pro-rs/README.md

 ## Flashing

-You can flash the board is currently done via SWD and an st-link.
+Flashing the board is currently done via SWD and an st-link.

-You can use the [Development Artifacts](https://github.com/jonlamb-gh/air-gradient-pro-rs/actions/workflows/dev_artifacts.yml) github action to build a custom-configurated firmware image in CI (click "Run workflow" and set the configuration fields) or grab the latest release with the default configuration from the [Releases page](https://github.com/jonlamb-gh/air-gradient-pro-rs/releases).
+You can use the [Development Artifacts](https://github.com/jonlamb-gh/air-gradient-pro-rs/actions/workflows/dev_artifacts.yml) github action to build a custom-configured firmware image in CI (click "Run workflow" and set the configuration fields) or grab the latest release with the default configuration from the [Releases page](https://github.com/jonlamb-gh/air-gradient-pro-rs/releases).

 ### Using a github release artifact